 Directional boring is a technique for trenchless water line replacement.
 Essentially it drills a path for new pipe installation.
 A special boring tool drills a hole from one point to another.
 In most cases, a hole is drilled from the water valve at the property edge to the basement utility area.
 After the path is dug, the boring head is taken off and replaced with a pulling attachment.
 The new water line pipe attaches to the pulling head.
 The directional boring rod pulls back, bringing the new pipe through the bored hole.
 Directional boring is generally only used for water line replacements, as a repair does not require tunneling.
 Often, obstructions like garages, driveways, sidewalks, patios, sheds, and landscaping are in the way.
 Directional boring allows for drilling under and around these structures.

 There are virtually no downsides to trenchless sewer or water line repair or replacement.
 It is often the best solution for projects that require the bypassing of obstacles.
-Although it can be more expensive that traditional methods, the restoration costs saved often make trenchless solutions a great value.
-For these reasons, trenchless sewer and water line repair solutions are the pinnacle of underground plumbing repair.
+Although it can be more expensive than traditional methods, the restoration costs saved often make trenchless solutions a great value.
+For these reasons, trenchless sewer and water line repair solutions are the pinnacles of underground plumbing repair.

-It may appear that trenchless sewer and water line repairs cost more than traditional pipe repair.
+It may appear that trenchless sewer and water line repairs cost more than traditional pipe repairs.
 At first glance that is true.
 The nature of trenchless technology requires the operation and maintenance of very specialized equipment.
 There is a high barrier of entry to be a trenchless contractor.
 This equipment is expensive to purchase and requires extensive knowledge to operate effectively.
-However, trenchless pipe repair is extremely cost effective when you weigh all of the factors present.
+However, trenchless pipe repair is extremely cost-effective when you weigh all of the factors present.